KnudNorNielsen/CCRP-data-management/docs/source/index.rst

-Check out the :doc:`ERDA data structure` section for further information, including how to :doc:`Data transfer` the project.
+Check out the :doc:`data_structure` section for further information, including how to :doc:`data_transfer` the project.

 .. note::